wouterdewinter/deep-hive/README.md

 # Deep Hive
 **Tap into the hive mind with your audience and train a deep convolutional neural network live on stage.**

-I use this to illustrate to illustrate the basic process of (supervised) machine learning and give the audience a feel of how much (or how little) data is needed for training.
+I use this during presentations to illustrate to the basic process of (supervised) machine learning and give the audience a feel of how much (or how little) data is needed for training.

-For the [Kaggle Dogs vs. Cats dataset](https://www.kaggle.com/c/dogs-vs-cats) we get about 90% accuracy in about 250 user annotation.
-With 25 people in your audience this takes less than one minute!
+For the [Kaggle Dogs vs. Cats dataset](https://www.kaggle.com/c/dogs-vs-cats) you get about 90% accuracy in about 250 user annotations.
+With 25 people in your audience this typically takes less than one minute!

 The application has two main parts: